NDietrich/CyberChef-for-Splunk/src/cyberchef/README.md

 ... | cyberchef infield='x' operation='fromBase64" | cyberchef infield='x' operation='SHA3'  |  ...
 ```
 You should avoid this when possible since there is a performance impact.
 Each time you run the cyberchef custom search command: there is a delay as the libraries are loaded (twice in the above example).
 It will be much more efficent to use one of the other **recipe** parameters rather than the **operation** parameter multiple times.
 Once the CyberChef libraries are loaded for a command, the processing tends to be relatively fast.

+This Custom Search Command is a distributed streaming command, so you can realize performance benefits across larger datasets if you try to run it early in your search pipeline (before you run any SPL commands that aren't distributed).

 # CyberChef Web GUI
 This App provides a local version of the CyberChef Web GUI.
 It can be found by opening the App in Splunk Web, and clicking the link in the Nav Bar for CyberChef.